What is a Firewall? The Different Firewall Types & Architectures

 - Cloud firewalls

-As the most “basic” and oldest type of firewall architecture, packet-filtering firewalls create a checkpoint at a traffic router or switch.
-The firewall performs a simple check of the data packets coming through the router—inspecting information such as the destination and origination IP address, packet type, port number, and other surface-level details without opening the packet to examine its contents.
-It then drops the packet if the information packet doesn’t pass the inspection.
+Packet-filtering firewalls are the most “basic” and oldest type of firewall.
+The process of packet filtering involves creating a checkpoint at at traffic router or switch.
+The firewall performs a simple check fo the data packets coming through the router – inspecting information such as the destination and origination IP address, packet type, port number, and other surface-level details without opening the packet to examine its contents.
+It then drops the packet if the information doesn’t pass inspection.

-The good thing about these firewalls is that they aren’t very resource-intensive.
-Using fewer resources means they are relatively simple and don’t significantly impact system performance.
-However, they’re also relatively easy to bypass compared to firewalls with more robust inspection capabilities.
+The good thing about these firewalls is that they are not very resource-intensive.
+Using fewer resources means they are relatively simply and don’t meaningfully impact system performance.
+However, they are also relatively easy to bypass compared to firewalls with more robust inspection capabilities.

-Circuit-level gateways are another simplistic firewall type meant to quickly and easily approve or deny traffic without consuming significant computing resources.
+Circuit-level gateways are another simple firewall type meant to quickly and easily approve or deny traffic without consuming considerable computing resources.
 Circuit-level gateways work by verifying the transmission control protocol (TCP) handshake.
-This TCP handshake check is designed to ensure that the session the packet is from is legitimate.
+This TCP handshake check is designed to ensure the requested packet session is legitimate.

 While extremely resource-efficient, these firewalls do not check the packet itself.
-So, if a packet held malware but had the proper TCP handshake, it would easily pass through.
+So, if a packet had malware but also had the proper TCP handshake, it would easily pass through.
 Vulnerabilities like this are why circuit-level gateways are not enough to protect your business by themselves.

 Type 3: Stateful Inspection Firewalls

 However, these firewalls also put more of a strain on computing resources.
 This may slow down the transfer of legitimate packets compared to the other solutions.

 Type 4: Proxy Firewalls (Application-Level Gateways/Cloud Firewalls)

-Proxy firewalls operate at the application layer to filter incoming traffic between your network and the traffic source—hence, the name “application-level gateway.”
+Proxy firewalls (aka application-level gateways or cloud firewalls) operate at the application layer to filter incoming traffic between your network and the traffic source.
 These firewalls are delivered via a cloud-based solution or another proxy device.
 Rather than letting traffic connect directly, the proxy firewall first establishes a connection to the source of the traffic and inspects the incoming data packet.